ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ⚠️ **Safety First:**
 - Always power OFF the EV3 Brick before cutting cables
 - Use insulated wire strippers and soldering tools
-- Test connections with multimeter before power-on
+- Test connections with a multimeter before powering on
 - Insulate unused wires with electrical tape to prevent shorts

 **Common Modifications:**